-SN Module Name Detailed Lab Description Hrs Ι Image Processing Fundamentals i) Read Image and find attributes of the given image.
-2 II Image Transforms and Image Enhancement i)Implementation of Histogram Processing ii)Implementation of Image Smoothing/ Sharpening iii)Implementation of Discrete Fourier Transform iv)Implementation of Discrete Cosine Transform (Forward and Inverse Transform) 2,2, 2,2 ш Image Segmentation and Image Morphology i)Implementation of Horizontal and Vertical Line Detection ii)Implementation of Edge Detection using Sobel, Prewitt, Robert and Canny operators iii)Implementation of Opening followed by closing iv)Implementation of Hit or Miss Transform 2,2 IV Image Compression i)Implementation of Huffman Coding 2,2, 2,2 v Video Processing Fundamentals i) Extraction of frames from videoii) Enhance video qualityii) Identification of type of motion 2,2 VI 2D Motion Representation and Estimation i) Implement motion estimation techniques:Pixel-based motion estimation,Block-matching methods,Mesh-based motion estimation.
-2,2
+SN Module Name Detailed Lab Description Hrs I Image Processing Fundamentals i) Read Image and find attributes of the given image.
+2 II Image Transforms and Image Enhancement i)Implementation of Histogram Processing ii)Implementation of Image Smoothing/ Sharpening iii)Implementation of Discrete Fourier Transform iv)Implementation of Discrete Cosine Transform (Forward and Inverse Transform) 2,2, 2,2 III Image Segmentation and Image Morphology i)Implementation of Horizontal and Vertical Line Detection ii)Implementation of Edge Detection using Sobel, Prewitt, Robert and Canny operators iii)Implementation of Opening followed by closing iv)Implementation of Hit or Miss Transform 2,2 IV Image Compression i)Implementation of Huffman Coding 2,2, 2,2

+V Video Processing Fundamentals i) Extraction of frames from videoii) Enhance video quality 2,2 VI 2D Motion Estimation and Coding i) Implement motion estimation techniques. ii) Apply Block Matching Algorithm 2,2

 - A. Internal Assessment (IA): Two class tests of 40 marks each.
 The first class test is to be conducted when approx. 40% syllabus is completed and the second class test when an additional 35% syllabus is completed.
 Duration of each test shall be one hour. - B. End Semester Theory Examination: In question, paper weightage of each module will be proportional to the number of respective lecture hours as mentioned in the syllabus. - 1.
 Question paper will consist of 4 questions, each carrying 20 marks. - 2.
 Question number 1 will be compulsory and based on maximum contents of the syllabus - 3.
 Remaining questions will be mixed in nature (for example, if Q.2 has part (a) from module 3 then part (b) will be from other than module 3) - 4.
-Total three questions need to be solved.

-7. Practical Assessment: An Practical / Oral exam will be held based on the above syllabus.
-The final certification and acceptance of TW ensures the satisfactory performance of laboratory work and minimum passing in the TW.

-- A. Term Work: Term Work shall consist of practicals based on the above list.
+Total three questions need to be solved. - 7.
+Practical Assessment: An Practical / Oral exam will be held based on the above syllabus.
+The final certification and acceptance of TW ensures the satisfactory performance of laboratory work and minimum passing in the TW. - A. Term Work: Term Work shall consist of practicals based on the above list.
 Also Term work Journal must include at least 2 assignments based on the topics mentioned in the syllabus. - B. Term Work Marks: 25 Marks (Total marks) = 15 Marks (Experiment) + 5 Marks (Assignments) + 5 Marks (Attendance)